 - Generally a lender will ask for a 2-year history.
 You would be asked to provide your notice of assessments and T1Generals for the last 2 years.

 With all this information the lender has a much better picture of how much you can afford and will provide you with a pre-approved mortgage.

 How do I calculate how much payment I qualify for?

 The best way to calculate the payment you can afford is to use the same method the banks and lenders will use.
 To calculate the total mortgage payment you can afford, you must calculate 35% of your gross monthly income and 42% of your gross monthly income.

-The second calculation is called the GDS or gross debt servicing number, which represents the total amount of your house payment including the principle & interest payment of the mortgage, the property tax payment, half the monthly condo fee payment and monthly cost of heat (typically $100).
+The second calculation is the GDS (gross debt servicing number), which represents the total amount of your house payment including the principle & interest payment of the mortgage, the property tax payment, half the monthly condo fee payment and monthly cost of heat (typically $100).
 When you calculate the GDS, then you can subtract the tax payment, condo fees and heat to determine the actual mortgage payment.

 Sam earns $60,000 per year or in other words $5,000 per month, he has a car loan with payments of $300 per month and has little credit card debt (under $1000).
 He plans to purchase a home, no condo fees and the property taxes are estimated to be $2,100/year ($175/month)